 Last month I asked readers how they felt about character-switching in video games.
-Do you enjoy being able to see a digital world through the eyes of multiple protagonists?
-After playing The Little Acre and changing characters every 05:10 minutes on average, I was reminded of exactly why I don’t enjoy the mechanic during adventures.
+Do you enjoy seeing a digital world through the eyes of multiple protagonists?
+After playing The Little Acre and changing characters every five minutes, I was reminded of exactly why I don’t.

 This month I’ve got another question for you: do you immediately replay releases you’ve just completed to make different choices or see other endings?
 The reason I ask is because of an article I came across on the gamesindustry.biz website recently with the headline: In the past, YouTubers were very problematic… Suddenly they became our allies.
 This was about a discussion between Quantic Dream founder David Cage and Hazelight Studios founder Josef Fares at the Gamelab conference in July 2019.

 They talked about the impact of platforms such as Twitch and YouTube on games which hang on a strong narrative.
 A number of developers have stated in the past that too many people will simply watch a release online rather than experience it for themselves; once they know how the story turns out, they no longer feel the need to play.
 I can’t deny I’ve never done this.
 There have been a few titles where I’m not so sure about the gameplay but have been interested in the plot, and so I’ve found a video (my version of watching a film).

 The struggle to create a narrative game people want to play rather than watch was tackled in different ways by Hazelight Studios and Quantic Dream.
 The former took a linear story path in A Way Out, but its unique cooperative gameplay had an appeal which caused players to want to try it for themselves This was the case for myself and my other-half: we’d watched a chapter on Twitch before agreeing we should purchase the title.
 The ending may not have been what we wanted but it was an enjoyable experience overall.